JieGroup/GenAI/docs/source/introduction/index.md

 ### Prerequisite
-This course does not have strict graduate-level prerequisites.
-However, a basic understanding of statistics or machine learning, along with programming experience in Python, will be advantageous.
+This course is intended for research-oriented students.
+A basic understanding of statistics, machine learning, and programming experience in Python will be helpful.

 ### Expectation from Students
 Students are expected to have: